Can Chlamydia Lay Dormant And Be Passed On?

 Now that you’ve learned the incubation period for chlamydia and its window period, you might be wondering about other common STIs.
 Well, when it comes to sexually transmitted infections, each STI is different.
 As such, the timing also differs when it comes to incubation periods, window periods, testing, and re-testing.

 When it comes to your sexual health, you can never be too careful.
 Every sexually active person should be vigilant about tracking down and eradicating these potentially dangerous STIs.
 After all, testing is the only way for someone to know their status for sure.

-Back in the day, you were at the mercy of the local clinic if you wanted to be properly screened for sexually transmitted infections or diseases.
+Back in the day, you only had the local clinic if you wanted to be properly screened for sexually transmitted infections or diseases.
 It was either that or setting a doctor’s appointment.
 Both of these traditional in-person testing methods are still the first place many people turn.
-But for many of us, they’re not exactly the best possible solution.
+But for many they are not the best possible solution.
 Just because it’s the old way to do it doesn’t mean it’s the best way to do it!
 In fact, these testing solutions come with a fair amount of caveats and hang-ups.
 And it leaves room for plenty of excuses to get in the way of people following through with their test.